ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/pubkey_agent_forwarding/intro.md

-## What you will learn

-Public key authentication is widely regarded as more secure than passwords because the private key never leaves the client.
-However, SSH-MITM can still extract valuable information from a public key session:

-- **Which key was accepted** — SSH-MITM sees the exact public key used for authentication and logs its fingerprint.
-This fingerprint uniquely identifies the key and can be used to track which key has access where.
+## Chapter 2 — The Security Upgrade

+After the first session, Meridian Systems' IT department sent out a reminder: passwords are to be replaced with SSH keys.
+Alice updated her configuration and now connects with her private key and agent forwarding enabled.

+From her perspective, the change made things more secure.

+From your position between her and the server, the change looks different.
-- **Agent forwarding** — when the client enables agent forwarding, the forwarded agent travels through SSH-MITM.
-An attacker in this position can use the agent to authenticate to further systems as the victim, without ever seeing or copying the private key.
+SSH-MITM no longer sees a password — but it sees the exact public key the server accepted, and if agent forwarding is enabled, Alice's agent travels through the proxy.
+That agent can be used to authenticate to further systems as Alice, without ever copying her private key.

-In this tutorial you take the role of the attacker.
-A developer connects to the target server using their SSH key with agent forwarding enabled.
-You will intercept the session and identify the key that was accepted.

 ---

+**What you will see**

+- The **public key fingerprint** logged in SSH-MITM output — this uniquely identifies Alice's key pair across the entire infrastructure.
+- A **forwarded agent** available while the session is open — any host you can reach from SSH-MITM's position can be accessed with Alice's identity.

-In the next step you will start SSH-MITM between the developer and the target server.
+In the next step, start SSH-MITM and wait for Alice to connect.